tonic-team/tonic.site/content/standard/quickstart.md

 This is the minimal information you should read before using the standard.
 It is organised via when you will use what folder and does not go into details
 {{% / notice %}}

+{{% notice warning%}}
+You may **delete folders** you are not using, but please do not rename the existing ones, as it would probably break the tools made available and reduce the portability of your data.

+If you want to **add new folders**, please tell us so we can include them in a future version of the template (so others needing similar structures would name them identically.)
+{{% / notice %}}

 ### Prior to data acquisition: